The Mother-in-law’s tongue is an easy to care for evergreen perennial belonging to genus Sansevieria and family Asparagaceae.

 It’s advised to use gloves when repotting or handling the plant.

-Since the snake plant is a popular indoor plant, it is recommended to keep it out of the reach of small children and pets, preferably on a high shelf.
+Since the Mother-in-law’s tongue is a popular indoor plant, it is recommended to keep it out of the reach of small children and pets, preferably on a high shelf.